 Overview

-In 1936, ironically after one of the coldest winters on record, North America experienced a heat wave that remains unmatched today.
-Thanks to a combination of an unusually warm sea surface in the Atlantic and Pacific, stagnating low-pressure, drought and poor farming techniques, temperatures soared across virtually every state (and the territory of Alaska) for months and killed more than 11,000 Americans and approximately 1,000 Canadians.
-Air conditioning was uncommon, workers’ rights were few, and in an age before high blood pressure medication, a lot of middle-aged people, toiling in the sun, were literally working themselves to death.
+In 1936, after one of the coldest winters on record, North America experienced a heat wave that remains unmatched today.
+Thanks to a combination of an unusually warm sea surface in the Atlantic and Pacific, stagnating high-pressure, drought, and poor farming techniques, temperatures soared across virtually every state (and the territory of Alaska) for months.

-While major retailers like Amazon may carry The Summer of Death (The Great Heat Wave of 1936 and the Making of Modern Day America), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+While major retailers like Amazon may carry The Summer of Death (The Great Heat Wave of 1936 and the Making of Modern-Day America), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 We’re trusted by over 75,000 customers, many of whom return time and again.
 Want proof?
 Just check out our 25,000+ customer reviews—real feedback from people who love how we do business.

 Prefer to talk to a real person?
 Our Book Specialists are here Monday–Friday, 8 a.m. to 5 p.m.
-PST and ready to help with your bulk order of The Summer of Death (The Great Heat Wave of 1936 and the Making of Modern Day America).
+PST and ready to help with your bulk order of The Summer of Death (The Great Heat Wave of 1936 and the Making of Modern-Day America).